Your Sales Reps Need More Support — Here Are 10 Ways To Coach Them

 2. Build trust with authentic stories

 For sales coaching to work, sales managers must earn reps’ trust.
 This allows the individual to be open about performance challenges.
-It also builds a two-way relationship via shared experiences.
 The best way to start is by sharing personal and professional stories.

 These anecdotes should be authentic, revealing fault and weakness as much as success.
 There are two goals here: support reps with relatable stories so they know they’re not struggling alone, and let them know there are ways to address and overcome challenges.